 Additional Tax Shelters

 The above tax shelters are two of the most popular.
-Some others include health savings accounts (HSAs), workplace benefits, business ownership, and various types of investments.
+Others include health savings accounts (HSAs), workplace benefits, business ownership, and various types of investments.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.